PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 combined them later using import calls.

 However, I still found it unfit to write Vim code within the nix string.
-To address this issue, I packaged all of the files into a derivation and sourced them as Vim files.
+To address this issue, I packaged all the files into a derivation and sourced them as Vim files.

 With this new setup, adding a new file to the directory is as simple as placing it there, and it will be automatically sourced, rather than having to manually import it.") }}

-After starting your Neovim with `nix run` you should see the numbers column.
+After starting your Neovim with `nix run` you should see the column with line numbers.

 {{ end() }}

 ## Add plugin from Nixpkgs

-Usually you will find the most popular plugins in nixpkgs.
+Usually you will find the most popular plugins in Nixpkgs.
 Plugins can also list their own dependencies to other plugins, and they will be installed together automatically.